Mediatek-Cloud/MCS/key_concept/README.md

 ## Management Phase

-After the release of the Product, you are able to create devices at the **Management** workbench
+After the release of the Product, you can create devices from the released product, considered as you have completed and tested you prototype phased into mass production of the product.
+The management phase is the management of the mass produced devices.
+Starting from creating each individual devices a placeholder for data interactions.
+The first step to so create a placeholder for each device for their initial "registration" step.
+The management of the devices from develper's perspective is under the Management workbench.

 ### Batch Create with Key
-[describe how it works]

 ### Batch Create without Key
 [describe how it works]